Shanks-btc/Keel/README.md

 ---

+## Disclaimers

+This is competition code, not investment advice.
+The agent trades real BNB Smart Chain assets autonomously, within a small, intentionally limited budget.
+Losses are possible.
+Keel will not trade tokens outside its 7-token allowlist, will not submit transactions outside TWAK, and will not bypass its guardrail chain.
+No user funds are held — Keel operates only on its own registered TWAK wallet.

+---

 ## Team

 Solo builder — full-stack and blockchain developer, four years of experience, focused on Web3/AI agent infrastructure.
 Built Keel end-to-end: risk engine, TWAK execution integration, CMC Agent Hub signals, autonomous scheduler, and the live dashboard.